look/query-parser/tutorial/build_a_query_parser.md

 ## Phrase queries

 Another important feature for a query parser is to be able to match phrases.
 In Elasticsearch, this is done with a [match_phrase](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query-phrase.html) query.
 A `match_phrase` query can be used as input for a `bool` query, just like we previously used the `match` query.
-In our query language, an example query might look like:

-    "cat in the hat" -green +ham
+In our query language, an example query might look like <span class="query-string">"cat in the hat" -green +ham</span>.

     {{svg="phrase-query.svg"}}